abe-101/IP-Bot/README.md

 ## Try It Out

 You bot is now ready in action
-Open slack messanger and add your bot to any channel and mention an ip address in a message and see what happens
+Open slack messenger and add your bot to any channel and mention an ip address in a message and see what happens

 ## Credits
 * [Abe](https:github.com/abe-101)